What is the Firstline programme?

 Who can apply?
 To be eligible to join the Firstline programme, you must work as a first line manager within one of our current partner local authorities.
 If you aren’t sure whether this is the case please get in touch with us or speak to your service manager.

 How can I apply?
-To apply for the Firstline programme or find out more, please contact the Firstline programme team.
+To apply for the Firstline programme or to find out more, please contact the Firstline programme team.

 Want to find out more about the Firstline programme?
 Hear from some of our Firstline leaders and local authority partners.